MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 ## How do I file a support ticket?

-If you encounter an issue that blocks you from using the application and you do not see an answer on our [user forum](https://community.dynamics.com/365/remoteassist), please [file a support ticket](https://support.microsoft.com/supportforbusiness/productselection?sapid=e9391227-fa6d-927b-0fff-f96288631b8f).
+If you encounter an issue that blocks you from using the application and you don't see an answer on our [user forum](https://community.dynamics.com/365/remoteassist), please [file a support ticket](https://support.microsoft.com/supportforbusiness/productselection?sapid=e9391227-fa6d-927b-0fff-f96288631b8f).
 Support will work directly with you and communicate daily until the issue is resolved.

 ## How do I report a bug?